 It is a fact that the cooperation between Saxion University of Applied Sciences and SmartDocuments is not entirely coincidental.
-The old school of director Marco Drost has provided SmartDocuments in recent years a number of good employees.
-Like Aren Grigorjan and Joël Klumper, who have formed the marketing team of the company since their graduation.
+In recent years, the old school of director Marco Drost has provided SmartDocuments with many good employees, like Aren Grigorjan and Joël Klumper, who have formed the company's marketing team since their graduation.
 Last week they were themselves in front of the class at their old IBMS (International Business and Management Studies) course to present the students with a challenging assignment.
-This was an immediate opportunity for the students to put their questions about 'life after the programme' to them.
-It was also seen as valuable to hear where former students end up after their studies.
+This was an immediate opportunity for the students to put their questions about 'life after the program' to them.
+It was also valuable to hear where former students end up after their studies.

 Working together more often

-For some years now SmartDocuments has employees in the marketing department educated by Saxion University of Applied Sciences.
-A successful approach and therefore a good reason to expand this to the ICT department in the near future.
-SmartDocuments also created the need to expand the collaboration even further.
-And so contact was sought with the University of Applied Sciences, with the request to start up a joint project.
+For some years now SmartDocuments has had employees in the marketing department educated by Saxion University of Applied Sciences.
+This has been a successful approach and, therefore, a good reason to expand this to the ICT department in the near future.
+SmartDocuments also created the need to expand collaboration even further.
+And so, contact was sought with the University of Applied Sciences, requesting to start a joint project.
 A question to which the University of Applied Sciences was positively disposed.